Practical guide: when to use ChatGPT, Claude, or Perplexity

 Maximum Package (€240/month): ChatGPT Pro + Claude Max + Perplexity Max

-For agencies or teams that use AI centrally.
+For agencies or teams that centrally deploy AI.
 Unlimited access to the best models.

-AI tools are only valuable when you know when to use which one.
-ChatGPT for creativity, Claude for analysis, Perplexity for research – each tool has its place in an effective workflow.
+AI tools are only valuable if you know when to use which one.
+ChatGPT for creativity, Claude for analysis, Perplexity for research - each tool has its place in an effective workflow.

-Start today with the free versions and test them in your daily work for a week.
-Use the context-role-expectation principle with every prompt.
+Start today with the free versions and test them for a week in your daily work.
+Apply the context-role-expectation principle with every prompt.
 Combine tools instead of choosing one favorite.
-The professionals who use AI best are not loyal to one platform but pragmatic in their tool selection.
+Professionals who best utilize AI are not loyal to a single platform but pragmatic in their tool selection.

 The biggest difference between effective and ineffective AI users?
 Effective users know exactly when to switch tools.
-They don't use ChatGPT for everything just because they know it, but consciously choose the best tool for each task.
+They don't use ChatGPT for everything just because they're familiar with it; instead, they consciously choose the best tool for each task.

-Do you want to structurally implement AI in your company?
-Discover our AI for growth services and learn how to use AI for measurable results.
+Do you want to implement AI structurally in your business?
+Discover our AI for Growth services and learn how to use AI for measurable results.
 Or start with a free AI audit to discover which AI solutions best suit your organization.

-The AI revolution is here.
-Companies that learn how to use these tools effectively now will build a lasting competitive advantage.
+The AI revolution won't wait.
+Companies that learn how to effectively use these tools now will build a lasting competitive advantage.
 For more practical AI insights, check out our complete AI marketing guide or learn about ChatGPT for advanced users.

-It doesn't matter whether you start with ChatGPT, Claude, or Perplexity.
+It doesn't matter if you start with ChatGPT, Claude, or Perplexity.
 What counts is that you start, experiment, and learn which tool works best for your specific situation and when.
-In three months, you'll probably be working with all three – and wondering how you ever managed without them.
+In three months, you'll likely be working with all three – and wonder how you ever managed without them.

 🚀 More leads, higher conversion, better ROI